leonarddt05/mempool/frontend/README.md

 # Mempool Frontend

-You can build and run the Mempool frontend and proxy to the production Mempool backend (for easier frontend development), or you can connect it to your own backend for a full Mempool development instance, custom deployment, etc.
+You can build and run the Mempool frontend and proxy it to the production Mempool backend (for easier frontend development), or you can connect it to your own backend for a full Mempool development instance, custom deployment, etc.

 Jump to a section in this doc:
 - [Quick Setup for Frontend Development](#quick-setup-for-frontend-development)